Differential Elimination and Algebraic Invariants of Polynomial Dynamical Systems: The Rosenfeld- Algorithm for Algebraic Invariants

-\begin{theorem}[{Explicit bounds on degree complexity of ${\tt Triangulate}$}] Let $T(d,n)$ be the recursive function from Theorem \ref{cxtyTri} that bounds the degree complexity of the output of ${\tt Triangulate}$.
+\begin{theorem}[{Explicit bounds on degree complexity of ${\tt Triangulate}$}; {Proof in appendix}] Let $T(d,n)$ be the recursive function from Theorem \ref{cxtyTri} that bounds the degree complexity of the output of ${\tt Triangulate}$.
 The following inequality holds for natural numbers $d,n\geq 1$:

 (See Notation \ref{deftow} for the definition of $\text{Tower}(d,n)$.) \end{theorem}